ahuacate/pve-medialab/README.md

 ```
 This should resolve the unicode error issue.

-### 6.10 Register FileBot
+### 6.10 Register and Activate FileBot
 Go get yourself a license key for FileBot from [HERE](https://www.filebot.net/).
 You need it and its afforadable.

-You will recieve your License Key via email.
+You will recieve your License Key via email and the activation instructions are available [HERE](https://www.filebot.net/forums/viewtopic.php?f=8&t=6121).
 Copy your FileBot_License_PXXXXXXX.psm License Key file to /home/media/.config/filebot.
 Or use nano and paste your key data into the new file.
 With the Proxmox web interface go to `typhoon-01` > `113 (deluge)` > `>_ Shell` and type the following:
 ```
 nano /home/media/.config/filebot/FileBot_License.psm
 ```